Hula painted frog: Description

-The Hula painted frog is sexually dimorphic in size; females measure between 40.0–128.4 mm and weigh 26 g (0.91 oz) on agerage, while males are slightly smaller and grow 66.6–121.3 mm long and weigh about 13 g (0.45 oz).
+The Hula painted frog is sexually dimorphic in size; females measure between 40.0–128.4 mm and weigh 26 g (0.91 oz) on average, while males are slightly smaller and grow 66.6–121.3 mm long and weigh about 13 g (0.45 oz).
 This species has a dark belly with small white spots, with adults having more of these spots than juveniles.
 It is colored ochre above with a rusty colour grading into dark olive-grey to greyish-black on the sides.
 A band of lighter color stretching down the middle of the back is present near the hind part of the animal.
 There is no significant sexual dimorphism in this frog, though the webbing of the feet may be slightly weaker in females.

 The head is flattened and about as wide as it is long, with no canthal ridge.
 The distance between the eyes is at least equal to the width of the eyelid, a feature distinguishing it from the Mediterranean painted frog (Discoglossus pictus) whose eyes are closer together.
 The nostrils are located closer to both the tip of the snout and to each other than to the eyes, and each has a rectangular shape with rounded corners.
 The tympana are taller than they are wide, but not distinctly visible.
 The snout protrudes forward beyond the mouth, though not as far as that of the Mediterranean painted frog, while the angle of the mandible has a process which corresponds to a hollow in the upper jaw.
 Inside the mouth are a pair of vomerine teeth, each located behind a rectangular choana with rounded corners.
 The tongue has a roundish triangular shape, with smooth edges and no furrows, and is adhesive aside from a small margin.
 A pair of glandular ridges extends from the back of each eye, one over the tympanum towards the base of the arm, and the other stretches straight backwards and splits into multiple warts at the shoulder level.
 The whole upper surface of the animal is dotted with warts, some of which are arranged in rows or groups.
 The fingers may have rounded or pointed tips and are not webbed, though the toes are partly webbed at the base.
 The length of the hind legs with the feet included exceeds the snout-vent length, while the foot itself is slightly shorter than the shin.
 In both sexes the arms are long and robust, with well-developed muscles; this is unusual among frogs as typically only male frogs have robust arms, which are used to grasp the female during amplexus.
 In Hula painted frogs, the robustness of the arms is believed to be an adaptation for digging or feeding.